rust-lang/book/src/ch06-03-if-let.md

 `match` and the pattern is its first arm.
 In this case, the pattern is `Some(max)`, and the `max` binds to the value inside the `Some`.
 We can then use `max` in the body of the `if let` block in the same way as we used `max` in the corresponding `match` arm.
-The code in the `if let` block isn’t run if the value doesn’t match the pattern.
+The code in the `if let` block won’t run if the value doesn’t match the pattern.

 Using `if let` means less typing, less indentation, and less boilerplate code.